Articles tagged with "Practical Life"

 June 30, 2007

-Montessori Environment The Montessori environment is a combination of the classroom, teacher, outdoor classroom and garden, and all other facilities.
-It should be welcoming, attractive and orderly.
-It is set up for thinking and learning activity.
-Montessori understood that a child’s environment developed a child’s brain.
-It is perhaps one …
+How to Prepare Your Classroom The Montessori environment is a combination of the classroom, teacher, outdoor classroom and garden, and all other facilities.
+It should be welcoming, attractive, and orderly — set up for thinking and learning activity.
+Montessori understood that a child's environment develops a child's brain.
+It is …

 June 30, 2007